strohs/aws-cda-notes/study-notes-JUNE2018.md

             * each write to DB involves a write to the cache
             * elasticache node failure means that data is missing until added or updated in the database
             * wasted resources if most of the data is never used
+* VPC Flow Logs
+    * a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC
+    * Flow log data can be published to Amazon CloudWatch Logs and Amazon S3

 S3